Dilution refrigerator: Theory of operation

+Wet dilution refrigerator

-The 3He enters the cryostat at a pressure of a few hundred millibar.
-In the classic dilution refrigerator (known as a wet dilution refrigerator), the 3He is precooled and purified by liquid nitrogen at 77 K and a 4He bath at 4.2 K. Next, the 3He enters a vacuum chamber where it is further cooled to a temperature of 1.2–1.5 K by the 1 K bath, a vacuum-pumped 4He bath (as decreasing the pressure of the helium reservoir depresses its boiling point).
+In the classic dilution refrigerator (known as wet dilution refrigerator), the 3He is precooled and purified by liquid nitrogen at 77 K and a 4He bath at 4.2 K. Next, the 3He enters a vacuum chamber where it is further cooled to a temperature of 1.2–1.5 K by the 1 K bath, a vacuum-pumped 4He bath (as decreasing the pressure of the helium reservoir depresses its boiling point).
 The 1 K bath liquefies the 3He gas and removes the heat of condensation.
 The 3He then enters the main impedance, a capillary with a large flow resistance.
 It is cooled by the still (described below) to a temperature 500–700 mK.
 Subsequently, the 3He flows through a secondary impedance and one side of a set of counterflow heat exchangers where it is cooled by a cold flow of 3He.
 Finally, the pure 3He enters the mixing chamber, the coldest area of the device.

 In the mixing chamber, two phases of the 3He–4He mixture, the concentrated phase (practically 100% 3He) and the dilute phase (about 6.6% 3He and 93.4% 4He), are in equilibrium and separated by a phase boundary.
 Inside the chamber, the 3He is diluted as it flows from the concentrated phase through the phase boundary into the dilute phase.
 The heat necessary for the dilution is the useful cooling power of the refrigerator, as the process of moving the 3He through the phase boundary is endothermic and removes heat from the mixing chamber environment.
 The 3He then leaves the mixing chamber in the dilute phase.
 On the dilute side and in the still the 3He flows through superfluid 4He which is at rest.
 The 3He is driven through the dilute channel by a pressure gradient just like any other viscous fluid.
 On its way up, the cold, dilute 3He cools the downward flowing concentrated 3He via the heat exchangers and enters the still.
 The pressure in the still is kept low (about 10 Pa) by the pumps at room temperature.
 The vapor in the still is practically pure 3He, which has a much higher partial pressure than 4He at 500–700 mK.
 Heat is supplied to the still to maintain a steady flow of 3He.
 The pumps compress the 3He to a pressure of a few hundred millibar and feed it back into the cryostat, completing the cycle.